Things You Didn't Know About: Social Networking

 It also means that any information (including contact details) you have stored on your profile remains the site’s property not your own.
 So if you have real friends who you only contact online through a social networking site you might want to check if you have alternative contact details, just in case.

-Most Social Networking Sites Don’t Guarantee the Security of Your Private Information
+7. Most Social Networking Sites Don’t Guarantee the Security of Your Private Information

 This is largely just to cover them in case of a legal dispute but it is worth thinking about.
-Do you really want hackers to have access to your name, date of birth, home town, pet’s name and email addresses?
+Do you really want hackers to have access to your name, date of birth, home town, pet’s name and your email addresses?

-Social Networking is Big Business
+8. Social Networking is Big Business

 Social networking sites might have started out as community based networks allowing like minded people to connect but they’re now big business.
 AOL owns Bebo, Rupert Murdoch’s NewsCorp owns My Space and Facebook is the subject of constant takeover rumours involving huge sums of money.
 Today’s social networking sites exist to make money through advertising and through selling consumer information about our likes and dislikes.
 These sites give advertisers and market researchers unprecedented access to kids’ and teens’ preferences.